Virginia’s Historic Triangle: Explore Important Colonial History at Jamestown, Williamsburg, and Yorktown

 Jamestown National Historic Site

-Operated by the National Park Service, the Jamestown National Historic Site is the actual location of the original Jamestown settlement.
-Here you’ll find a re-creation of the original James Fort as well as foundations of other original buildings, the original Memorial Church tower, a burial ground, and an archeological museum.
+Operated by the National Park Service, Jamestown National Historic Site is the site of the original Jamestown settlement.
+Here you’ll find a re-creation of the original James Fort, the foundations of other original buildings, the original Memorial Church tower, a burial ground, and an archaeological museum.
 The museum is filled with interesting informational displays and artifacts (including money, pottery, tools, weapons, and two skeletons) found on site.
-James Fort remains an active archeological site.
+James Fort remains an active archaeological site.

 A re-creation of a blacksmith operation in James For